About Mudra Metta

 *Source: Asana Pranayama Mudra Banda, by Swami Satyananada Saraswati

 Metta is a Pali word, coming from the Buddhist tradition, which means 'loving kindness' or 'goodwill'.
 Metta is wishing well for others.
-Metta helps us to cultivate gentleness, and brings more care and attention to those around us.
+It helps us to cultivate gentleness, and brings more care and attention to those around us.

 *Source: One Mind Dharma